WeiZongqi/CG-Net/INSTALL.md

 1. It is recommended that you run the step e each time you pull some updates from github.
 If there are some updates of the C/CUDA codes, you also need to run step d.
 The git commit id will be written to the version number with step e, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.

-2. Following the above instructions, AerialDetection is installed on `dev` mode, any modifications to the code will take effect without installing it again.
+2. Following the above instructions, CG-Net is installed on `dev` mode, any modifications to the code will take effect without installing it again.

 ### Install DOTA_devkit
 ```